Steps to Completion of the Masters Degree in ChAD

 obtain positions dealing with research, intervention, prevention, and social policy relevant to child and adolescent development, and

-continue on to advanced study leading to a doctorate in child
+continue on to advanced study leading to a doctorate in child and/or adolescent development.

 Steps to the Masters Degree